inscopix/inscopix-cnmfe/docs/developers.md

 # Building and Contributing to Inscopix CNMFe (for developers)
-This section provides the necessary information for developers interested in contributing to the Inscopix CNMFe project to set up their development environment, to compile the code into a static C++ library, to package it into a Python installable wheel file, as well as instructions for building a Docker image that can be used to reproducibly run Inscopix CNMFe.
+This section provides the necessary information for developers interested in contributing to the Inscopix CNMFe project.
+This includes instructions for setting up the development environment, compiling the project into a static C++ library, packaging the project into a Python installable wheel file, and building a Docker image for the project.
-A sample C++ project and unit tests are provided as well.
+A sample C++ program and unit tests are provided as well.

-## Expected directory structure
+## Project structure
+This section outlines the expected project structure and dependencies required to build Inscopix CNMFe.

+### Libraries directory
 The build instructions assume the dependencies are located in a subdirectory called *lib* as shown below.
 This structure can be changed by updating the cmake files.
 ```
 isx-cnmfe